RoboJackets/robocup-firmware/README.md

 2) Install the necessary software

 There are a few setup scripts in the util directory for installing required packages.
-Run `ubuntu-setup` or `macos-setup` accordingly.
-If you are using WSL, run `wsl-setup` after using `ubuntu-setup`.
+Run `ubuntu-setup` or `macos-setup` accordingly. *If you are using WSL*, run `ubuntu-setup` then `wsl-setup`

 ```
 $ cd robocup-firmware
 $ ./util/<SYSTEM>-setup
 ```

 3) Build the project for the desired target.
 The `control` target is the firmware for the mTrain.
-The `kicker` target is for the kicker MCU to be uploaded to the MTrain.
+The `kicker` target is for the kicker MCU to be uploaded to the mTrain.
 The `clean` target deletes the build directories for both robot and kicker firmware.

 ```
 $ make <TARGET>